ampproject/amphtml/validator/README.md

 If you wish to install the Validator as a system command, install the NPM package manager (e.g. using apt-get in Ubuntu Linux) and run `npm install -g` in this directory.
-After that, you may type `amp_validator` in any directory to invoke the validator.
+After that, you may type `amp-validator` in any directory to invoke the validator.

 ## Using the web UI